Aaryan451893/e-commerce-recommender/README.md

 # E-commerce Product Recommender (Demo)

 An interactive Next.js app that recommends products based on user likes using:
-- Pretrained text embeddings for similarity (Vercel AI SDK)
+- Pretrained text embeddings for similarity
 - LLM-generated explanations for “Why this product?”

 ## Features